degville/docs-cloud/en/install-openstack.md

 container.
 This is a great solution for both local deployment and for managing cloud instances.

-We'll also deploy Neutron OpenvSwitch at the same time:
+We'll also deploy Neutron OpenvSwitch:

 ```bash
 juju deploy --to lxd:1 --config neutron.yaml neutron-api